 On October 10, 2019, the Company entered into a Forbearance Agreement and Amendment to Note, Security Agreement and Guaranty Agreement (the "Forbearance Agreement") with Tanager (now known as Jacobs Trading, LLC) and certain of its affiliates (collectively, "JTC").
 In exchange for additional collateral, security, and a higher interest rate, the Company granted JTC a new repayment schedule that requires quarterly payments to be made from August 2020 to August 2023.
 Upon execution of the Forbearance Agreement, JTC repaid \$2.5 million in principal, plus \$0.4 million in accrued interest.
-Of the \$12.3 million owed to the Company, \$7.7 million has been repaid as of March 31, 2021.
-Of the \$4.6 million in principal outstanding at March 31, 2021, \$2.9 million was recorded in Other assets, and \$1.7 million in Prepaid expenses and other current assets based on the scheduled repayment dates.
+As of March 31, 2021, JTC had repaid \$7.7 million of the \$12.3 million owed to the Company and had an outstanding principal balance of \$4.6 million.